 2. Key printed and online sources for estate history

-There are a number of key reference texts relating to estate history in Special Collections and Archives.
+There are a number of key reference texts relating to estate and family history in Special Collections and Archives.
 Here are just a few to get you started on your research:

 - Sources for the history of landed estates in Ireland by Terence Dooley (Special Collections/REF/929.3415)